sgmurphy/wordpress-plugins/beaver-builder-lite-version/readme.txt

 2. Starting Beaver Builder from the front end.
 3. The main editing interface.
 4. Editing basic text.
+5. Adding content to the page.
+6. Accessing the pre-made Templates.

 == Changelog ==